Make more from what you've already made.

 Charlie Palmer

-A studio of one, built on twenty years of broadcast craft.
+A studio of one, built on broadcast craft.

 Brands I've worked on

-Channel 4 E4 4oD BBC Radio 1 BBC Radio 1Xtra Black Mirror Misfits The Inbetweeners Derren Brown
+Channel 4 E4 All 4 BBC Radio 1 BBC Radio 1Xtra Black Mirror Misfits The Inbetweeners Derren Brown

 01